bruceunx/vidtranslate/README.md

 - [x] add stop button to transcripts and translates
 - [x] add license
 - [ ] finish setting download models etc

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for details.